kyrie25/lanyard-profile-readme/README.md

 Pretty much the same as [upstream repo](https://github.com/cnrad/lanyard-profile-readme), with custom stylings.

+Some niche features are also added:
-Additionally, `Time Left` is now supported and displayed over `Elapsed Time` whenever possible.
+- `Time Left` are supported and displayed over `Elapsed Time` whenever possible.
+- Show large image of activities with only application icons. (e.g. CS2, BG3, Genshin, WuWa, etc.)
+- Allows displaying `Listening to` and `Watching` activities.

 Please do consider giving this fork a star 🌟 if you liked it, it means a lot :)